sugi-juku/get-tension/README.md

     It is easy to use.

-    ```bash
+    ```
     python3 get_tension_app.py
     ```

-    If it doesn't respond to your racket string sound, try increasing the sensitivity of the microphone.
+    If it doesn't respond to your racket string sound, try to increase the sensitivity of the microphone.

 - CUI version